0xsyr0/Red-Team-Playbooks/README.md

 This repository contains cutting-edge open-source tools, techniques and procedures that will help you during your Red Team assessments.

-I tried as good as i can to all resources i used in this projects.
-If i used code or other resources from you and you are not yet listed in the shoutout box below, feel free to reach out to me and i will add you asap.
+I tried as good as I can to all resources I used in this projects.
+If I used code or other resources from you and you are not yet listed in the shoutout box below, feel free to reach out to me and I will add you asap.

 ## Table of Contents